FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 >There is one more remaining step to complete the configuration for the service principal.

-#### Configure the 'Service principals can use Fabric APIs' Setting
+### Configure the Tenant-level Setting 'Service principals can use Fabric APIs'

 More stuff here.